To view this site please upgrade or use another browser. Try either Chrome, Safari, FireFox, Opera or Microsoft Edge.

 Painting

-Painting is not only about making art—since art also creates a context for discussion, and a place for experimentation.
-Because painting is an ongoing process, a work can both be considered as it is and as it contributes to shifting boundaries.
+Painting is not only about making art – since art also creates context for discussion and a place for experimentation.
+Thanks to painting’s ever-dynamic relationship with its time, a work can both be considered as it is and contribute to shifting boundaries.

 The Material Institute